Garlic Butter Chicken Wings

 At 400 degrees, it usually takes about 25-30 minutes for wings to bake so that they reach 160.
 However, this can vary depending on the size and thickness of the wings.
 For example, if the wings are large and thick, they may take a bit longer to bake.
 Additionally, if you’re looking for crispy skin on your wings, you may want to cook them for a few minutes longer.

 I like my wings super crispy.
 So I shoot for baking them at 425 for 40 minutes.
-Since wings are dark meat they don't dry out and the skin is very crisp.
+Since wings are dark meat, they don’t dry out, and the skin is very crisp.

 How do you know when chicken wings are fully cooked?

 Using a meat thermometer is the most accurate testing method.
 Once the internal temperature of the wings is 165 degrees, this means that the chicken is cooked all the way and safe to eat.
+For the skin to get to crispy perfection, they may need to cook longer.

 Ingredients